 Keeping your eyes clean can apply to a number of things.
 For example, your contact lenses.
 If you wear contacts, it’s important to follow directions, keeping both your lenses and lens case clean.
 Also, if you wear eye makeup, make sure that you both apply and remove it properly.
 Being diligent about the cleanliness of things that go near your eyes can pay off big time.

 7. Stay Away From Smoke

 The research is in and it turns out, smoke is not great for your vision.
 While quitting smoking is easier said than done, that’s step number 1 in staying away from smoke.
 But, secondhand smoke can have an effect as well.
 If you find yourself hanging around areas where smoke is often in the air, consider spending more time elsewhere.
 Smoke can do considerable damage to your vision.

 Screens are everywhere!
 From crashing on the couch, watching TV, to sitting in front of a computer all day, eyes rarely get the break they need.
 Consider taking a break from screens every 20 minutes.
 Even if you’re just fixating on something in the distance before turning your attention back to your TV or computer (or smartphone or tablet) it can make a difference and help you avoid fatigue.

 9. Eat Healthier Foods

 File this one under ‘easier said than done,’ too.
 But, modifying your diet is an easy way to boost your vision care.
 Start small, today, by replacing something on your plate with fresh produce.
-The more color your produce has, the better it likely is.
+The more color your product has, the better it likely is.
 Try eating dark greens or bright citrus fruits.
 Working more foods like that into your diet will help you feel better and help your vision.

 10. Get Plenty of Sleep